5 films and TV shows you didn’t realise were filmed in Liverpool

 1 Peaky Blinders

 Although the award-winning BBC show features the feared Shelby brothers as they make their mark in 1920s Birmingham, much of the show is filmed in Liverpool and the North-West.
 Watery Lane, where the brothers grew up, Garrison Lane, home of the eponymous pub, and the shoot-out between Tommy and Alfie – all were recorded here in Liverpool and the surrounding area.
 Blue Badge Guide Julie Kershaw, offers two different private full-day Peaky Blinders filming locations tours, chauffeur-driven in a luxury vehicle or by private coach.
-Series 5 has just begun filming so expect even more Peaky action in the ‘Pool’!
+Series 5 has just started so expect even more Peaky action in the ‘Pool’!

 2 Florence Foster Jenkins